'Every Vape is a Hit to Your Health' Anti-Vaping Campaign

 - Aboriginal people aged 14-24 in NSW

-- Culturally and linguistically diverse people aged 14-24 in NSW.
+- Culturally and linguistically diverse people aged 14-24 in NSW: Arabic, Mandarin, Nepali, Vietnamese and Cantonese-speaking.

-Tailored and translated assets, and targeted media were used to reach and engage these audiences.
+Tailored and translated assets, and targeted media will be used to reach and engage these focus audiences.

 Campaign objectives